 My life centered around the word and world of Chits since my childhood.
 Whenever I asked my mother to buy any toy or ice cream, the answer would be, ‘No money, we need to pay for the chits’.
-Me and my sister hated chits so much, as most of my mother’s salary was drained as subscription to chits.
+My sister and me hated chits so much, as most of my mother’s salary was drained as subscription to chits.
 But later we realized that it was a very good investment strategy.
 My mother bought every consumer durable of the house like TV, Refrigerator, Water pump, furniture etc. through her chit savings.
 She renovated the house and invested in jewellery through careful and calculated bidding at chit auctions.
 In fact, there used to be tacit understanding between her teacher colleagues at the time of chit auction.
 They would have discussed and decided who was in dire need for funds at that point of time so that others would never jack up the bid.
 Even today, after several decades, she continues to invest in chits.
 But she has been wise enough to invest only in the chits promoted by the government companies and co-operative banks.
-She forces me and my NRI sister to subscribe to the chits of the Kerala State Financial Enterprises.
+She forces my professor sister and me to subscribe to the chits of the Kerala State Financial Enterprises (KSFE).
 I agree, but boldly default on the monthly subscriptions.
 I know, my mum will pay on my behalf promptly!
+KSFE, which is state-run has a blemish-free record.

 Millions of people use chit funds, a rotating savings and credits association, as an avenue for savings, meeting expenses and for making investments.
 This is because the chit sector is less sophisticated, more transparent and easily accessible.
 This is one of the oldest financial sectors, unique to India.
 However, after the Saradha scam, there is a lot of hue and cry against chit fund companies.
 Thousands of people from the lower middle class invested their hard earned money in the group and shocked to hear the news that the company has been closed.
 Incidents of suicides were reported from various parts of West Bengal as many lost their entire life savings.